11 plus appeals

 Note: Links to external websites were correct at the time of writing, but can easily become out of date.
 If you find a link does not work, please feel free to let us know on the Appeals Forum here.

 There is no statutory time limit for the submission of an appeal, but Admission Authorities must indicate a date by which papers should be submitted (a minimum of 20 school days from the date of refusal of a school place), so that arrangements can be made for the main batch of hearings.
-Check carefully all the paperwork to make sure you don’t overlook any deadline, or you could miss having your appeal heard at the same time as everyone else.
+You are free to submit an appeal form after the date specified, but you might then have your appeal heard at a later date than other appellants.

 A3.
 Do appeals always go to a hearing?
 Or can places sometimes be offered before the hearing date just on the submitted paperwork alone?